softwaresaved/NGCMGSoton-2015-06-21/novice/git/00-intro.md

 ---
 layout: page
-root: ../..
+title: Version Control with Git
-title: Introducing Version Control
+subtitle: Introducing Version Control
 ---

 Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to figure out where the company should send its next planetary lander.